ZilantRobotics/libperiph/devices/servos/README.md

 ## Usage example:

-Typically you need to write 3 function for setpoint and readiness callback and for periodical process.
+Typically you need to write 3 functions for setpoint and readiness callback and for periodical process.

 ```c++
 #include "servo.h"